New Employee Documentation Process

 If this is your first employment assignment at Carleton University, please submit your information and necessary documentation using our Online Employee Intake Form.

-You will need to sign in using your MC1 credentials.
-If your MC1 username or @cmail account does not work, please try logging in with your cunet account (firstname.lastname@example.org).
+- A Carleton University login: You will need to sign in using your Carleton MC1 credentials.
+If your MC1 username or @cmail account does not work, please try logging in with your cunet account (email@example.com).
+If you do not have a login, contact your department for assistance.

 If you are having trouble using this application or have any questions, please contact firstname.lastname@example.org.